-11 Department of the Treasury, Report to the Congress on Tax Benefits for Adoption, October 2000, pp. 2-3.
-The data in the report on the adoption tax credit reflect the credit taken that tax year.
+11 Department of the Treasury, Report to the Congress on Tax Benefits for Adoption, October 2000, pp. 2-3, and Federal Income Tax Benefits for Adoption, Use by Taxpayers, 1999-2005, June p.
+44. The data in the report on the adoption tax credit reflect the credit taken that tax year.
 Taxpayers may not be able to use the full amount of the adoption tax credit in the tax year in which they incur qualified adoption expenses.
 They can carryover any unused adoption tax credit to future tax years (for up to five tax years).
-United States Department of State, Bureau of Consular Affairs, Orphan Visa Statistics, Immigrant Visas Issued to Orphans Coming to the United States (data for 1998).